scallemang/tf-lecture-best-practices-readme-csta-teachercurriculum-review/README.md

 + Pause for synthesis at various points in the lecture:
 What is this?
 Why is this important?
 Why did we do it like this?
 Can you summarize this?
 How could we add to it?
-+Summarize before each break and at the end of the day
++ Summarize before each break and at the end of the day
-	+$2 Summarizer: With each word worth 10 cents, write a $2 summary of the learning from the lesson.
+	+ $2 Summarizer: With each word worth 10 cents, write a $2 summary of the learning from the lesson.
 Optional to include key vocab students must use (string, datatype, float). (or you can have them write a haiku, a poem etc)
-	+Aha! and Huh?: On notecards, students write one "Aha!" moment they had and one "Huh?" thing they need to work on that night.
-(Be sure to address the common Huh theme during the next class).
-	+Quick Talk: Students move around the room until you say stop.
+	+ Quick Talk: Students move around the room until you say stop.
 They high five with someone next to them and are now a pair.
 If you are the partner who lives the farthest from Flatiron you are Partner A. Partner A. Take 30 seconds to explain (key point 1).
 Partner B, explain (keypoint 2).
 Everyone find a new partner.
 Partner A is the person who has the closest birthday to today.
 Partner A, share one thing that still confuses you.
 Partner B offer any advice.
-	+Error Analysis: Show an code with an error on the board.
+	+  Error Analysis: Show an code with an error on the board.
 Students have two minutes to figure out a. what the error is and b. how to fix it
+	+ Aha! and Huh?: On notecards, students write one "Aha!" moment they had and one "Huh?" thing they need to work on that night.
+(Be sure to address the common Huh theme during the next class).
+	+ Summary Ball: Teacher asks a basic level question to the group.
+Whoever knows it catches the ball, & provides the answer.
+The teacher builds rigor of question to ask a new one.
+The student with the ball throws the ball to a new student to answer question 2.
+This continues until (a all students have had a chance to answer or more likely b. all key points have been synthesized.
+	+ Two Truths and a Lie.
+Option A: Teachers shows two truths and a lie  about a coding concept (or maybe even two working snippets of code and one with an error).
+Option B: Students write their own truths and lie about the coding concept and have to swap with a partner they haven't worked with to try and figure the lie out.
+Good high level rigor if they are writing their own questions AND trying to solve another student's trio.
-	+The Three Minute 3: Minute 1 - in groups summarize the key points in their own words.
+	+ The Three Minute 3: Minute 1 - in groups summarize the key points in their own words.
 Minute 2- in groups discuss their own ideas about the key points.
 Students should write their own connections and thoughts (This reminds me of, one way I remember this, this relates to another topic by) Minute 3 -Students should list questions they still have or concepts they are still unclear about
-	+Converation Competion (for vocab heavy labs)- Give students a list of 5-7 words to talk about.
+	+ Converation Competion (for vocab heavy labs)- Give students a list of 5-7 words to talk about.
 In pairs, have them stand.
 They check off their list during their conversation and sit down when they are done.
 After a few minutes, go through the list whole-class and have any pairs that were seating share how they used a specific word.

 + Check out [this great resource from Carnegie Mellon University](http://www.cmu.edu/teaching/designteach/teach/instructionalstrategies/lectures.html)